 Signal path is: Simply the route a particular signal takes through a chain of equipment and/or electronic components on the way to its destination.
 When we think of signal paths in audio we are usually thinking about connecting different pieces of equipment together and routing some signal(s) through them.
 [SOURCE]

 It is so important that you know the signal path of everything in the system you’re operating, not just for troubleshooting problems, but to prevent issues in the mix.
 Do you know if all of your microphone lines are “good?”
 Are they functioning without hums, buzzes, or noise?
 If you are called upon to add an instrument at the last minute, can you get it in the FOH (front-of-house console) and in the monitor system without major wiring surgery?

 Typically, in the audio world, the “A2” or “systems tech” knows the “ins and out” of the system.
 They know every system’s patch point, floor box, extension, and cable.
 The church world rarely has the luxury of having a systems tech.
 Most church techs have to be the A1 (FOH) engineer, A2 systems tech, monitor engineer, and audio janitor, all rolled up in one.

 Do your mic lines pass through a patch bay?
 Has the patch bay been serviced since it was installed?
-Dust and gunk will find their way into the bay, so as a preliminary precaution,
+Dust and gunk will find their way into the bay, so as a preliminary precaution, clean them out.

 If you have Phantom power passing through the patch bay, make sure you have all patching done before your musicians put in IEM’s (In-Ear Monitors).
-Best practice is to ensure you have the main house fader(s) down so you don’t send a transient (pop) through the system and potentially blow components in the process – – or damage your musicians’ ears!
+The best practice is to ensure you have the main house fader(s) down so you don’t send a transient (pop) through the system and potentially blow components in the process – – or damage your musicians’ ears!